 A comprehensive and integrated transit system must provide coordinated transit information.
 In addition to the specific route and schedule information, other useful information on transfer locations, station locations or other services should also be provided.
 Information should be available from a variety of sources and a variety of mediums, such as signage, routes, schedules, web sites, the RTA's Travel Information Center, and new mediums that can provide real-time information such as "active" transit signs, kiosks, or wireless communications.
-Real-time information provides the waiting and connecting transit user
+Real-time information provides the waiting and connecting transit user with information such as expected wait time, arrival time or time of connecting services.

 A comprehensive and integrated transit system must provide coordinated transit information.

-Source: Maunsell.
-Ltd.
+Source: Maunsell, Ltd.